The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2025-26506

-CVE-2025-26506 is a remote code execution flaw in HP LaserJet Pro, Enterprise, and Managed Printers via PostScript jobs.
-Attackers can execute code and escalate privileges.
-This article covers technical details.
+CVE-2025-26506 is a remote code execution vulnerability in HP LaserJet Pro, Enterprise, and Managed printers that allows attackers to execute code via PostScript jobs.
+This article covers technical details, impact, and fixes.

 CVE-2025-26506 Overview